syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>Represents the command that apply table alignment for the selected table in a `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
-<p>The table alignenment value to be applied for the selected table.</p>
+<p>The table alignment value to be applied for the selected table.</p>
 </td>
 </tr>
 <tr>